sullis/proxy/README.md

     parameter named 'method' that is used to specify the HTTP method to use when proxying request to the backend.
-  - Implements all responses in an 'envelope' with HTTP 200 response codes based on presence of url parameter named 'envelope'
+  - Implements all responses in an 'envelope' with HTTP 200 response codes based on presence of url parameter named 'envelope' with value 'response'
+  - Support envelope=request query parameter that allows you to POST a JSON object that we will use to create the request
   - Converts www form urlencoded strings (body and query for JSONP) into form data, validating and converting types according to one or more apidoc schemas (via environment variable named APIDOC_SERVICE_URIS)